 The Center for the Study of Empathic Therapy, Education and Living is a 501c3 nonprofit organization founded by Peter R. Breggin MD for professionals and non-professionals who want to raise ethical and scientific standards in psychology and psychiatry.
-The board of directors, advisory council and membership include professionals in many fields spanning psychology, counseling, social work, nursing, psychiatry, and other medical specialties, neuroscience, education, religion, and law, as well as concerned advocates and laypersons.
+The board of directors, advisory council and membership include professionals in many fields spanning psychology, counseling, social work, nursing, psychiatry, and other medical specialties, neuroscience, education, religion, and law, as well as concerned advocates, families and laypersons.
 Join the Center for the Study of Empathic Therapy, Education & Living today!
 Be part of this innovative and forward thinking field.
 Psychiatric diagnoses, drugs, electroshock and other biological interventions are not the answer to human psychological and spiritual suffering.
-The Center is devoted to examining the false theories and dangerous practices of biological psychiatry and to replacing them with more human and caring approaches.
+The Center is devoted to examining the false theories and dangerous practices of biological psychiatry and to replacing them with more humane and caring approaches.
 For the latest news, research and growing scientific resources see our ToxicPsychiatry.org project.
+Our conferences are among the most scientifically informed, innovative, and inspiring.
+For many professionals and advocates they are life-changing.
+Join us for our annual Empathic Therapy Conference for International Counselors, Social Workers, Psychiatrists, Psychologists and Educators.
+Families, advocates and the general public are encouraged to attend!
+Empathic relationship can be the basis of a wonderful, healing, thriving life.
+And remember, Empathic Therapy Conference DVD sets are available here, with many informative, stimulating and inspiring hours of conference material.

 To be fully involved in the emerging field of Empathic Therapy:

-2. Register for our upcoming Empathic Therapy Conference 5.
-Listen weekly to Dr. Peter Breggin's inspiring internet radio talk show with some of the best guests in the world in the arena of mental health and living.
-6. Visit our ToxicPsychiatry.com internet news and resources page for our growing collection of scientific papers, analysis and news about the false theories and dangerous practices of biological psychiatry and more human and caring approaches.
+4. Listen weekly to Dr. Peter Breggin's inspiring internet radio talk show with some of the best guests in the world in the arena of mental health and living.
+6. Consult the ECTResources website, Dr. Peter Breggin's extensive resource site about the dangerous and damaging effects of ECT and why the process should be banned.

 Be part of the future of Empathic Therapy!